Why More Cardio Is Not The Answer to Burn Fat

 ACTUAL = 2,328 per day

-We think we are doing well because Monday through Friday we crush it, but those Saturday and Sunday choices up and fuck us.
-I want you to enjoy your weekends and enjoy your life, but if you have physique goals the surest way to not reach them is to turn into Paris Hilton on the weekends.
-Get some healthy activity on your Saturday morning, avoid eating garbage at all meals, scrap the 300 calorie IPAs for a while and you’ll see a huge boost in your fat burning ability.
-Hell, the bulk of our membership is in PB and OB.
-Just doing this will help many.
+We think we are doing well because Monday through Friday we crush it, but those Saturday and Sunday choices can unfortunately ruin your entire week of progress.
+We want you to enjoy your weekends and enjoy your life, but if you have physique goals the surest way to not reach them is to turn into Post Malone every weekend.
+Get some healthy activity on your Saturday morning, avoid eating garbage at all meals, limit your booze and you will see a huge boost in your fat burning ability.